Setup and Config

 git rev-parse --git-path to get the final path.

-If you move a linked working tree, you need to update the
+If you manually move a linked worktree, you need to update the

 in the entry’s directory.
-For example, if a linked working tree is moved
+For example, if a linked worktree is moved

 /newpath/test-next and its